mwgeurts/dicom_tools/README.md

 The following variables are required for proper execution:

-* path: string containing the path to the DICOM files
+* path: string containing the path to the DICOM files, cell array of files, or path to a single file

 Upon successful completion, the function will return an n x 11 cell array, where n is the number of files returned and the columns correspond to the following values: